Section One: 1 2 3 4 5 6 7 8

 Click the Cancel button to get rid of the Save As dialogue box.

-you add more lines to your letter, or make any changes, you need to
+more lines to your letter, or make any changes, you need to keep saving your

 will update your document.